ADGEfficiency/energy-py-linear/README.md

 ## Asset API

-The asset API is designed to support optimization of a single asset - under the hood it uses the new Site API.
+The asset API is designed to support optimization of a single asset - under the hood it uses the Site API with a single asset (battery or generator) and a spill generator & boiler to avoid infeasible simulations when site limits or demand can't be met by the single asset.

 ```python
 import energypylinear as epl